How To Speed Up Windows PC | Make Windows PC Faster

 1.1.
 Check for Windows & Drivers update

-To check for updates:
+To check for updates in Windows 11:

 • Right-click on Start and select Settings.
 From the left panel select Windows Update.
 And then click on Check for updates.